vdaas/vald/docs/developer/style.md

 All errors should define in [internal/errors package](../../internal/errors).
 All errors should be start with `Err` prefix, and all errors should be handle if possible.

+Please use [internal/errgroup](../../internal/errgroup) for synchronized error handling on multi-goroutine processing.

 ### Logging

 We define our own logging interface in [internal/log package](../../internal/log).
 By default we use [glg](https://github.com/kpango/glg) to do the logging internally.